EliCurl/MSCS335-001-Final-Project/README.md

 These networks are trained to "compete" with each out.
 The Generator tries to trick the Discriminator, while the Discriminator tries to correctly identify real and fake images.

 ### Dataset
-The dataset itself was trained on the image below, and each image was processed with a resizing to be 256x256 instead of 500x500, center cropped, and normalized to pixel values of [-1,1].
+The dataset itself was trained on the images, such as the set below, and each image was processed with a resizing to be 256x256 instead of 500x500, center cropped, and normalized to pixel values of [-1,1].
 ![Figure_1 1](https://github.com/user-attachments/assets/1a725693-8a5b-446e-bd66-3e663a22b4a6)

 ### Parameters Used